 So basically if y'all get a phone call offering you a job, hang up and report them.

-A warning about a new ambient threat targeting unwitting victims in day-to-day settings emerged in June 2015, one popular version of which was published to Twitter by the account @TweetLikeAGirl.
-This warning held that summer job interview ads for receptionists were actually a front for a human trafficking abduction scheme.
-IWhere @TweetLikeAGirl sourced the message from was unclear, and neither the sender nor the recipient of the depicted text message was identified.
-That Twitter account is quite popular (with more than 1.3 million followers), however, and is identified in its description as a “parody account.”
+Where @TweetLikeAGirl sourced the message from was unclear, and neither the sender nor the recipient of the depicted text message was identified.
+That Twitter account is quite popular (with more than 1.3 million followers), however, and is identified in its description as a "parody account."
 While some followers may have mistaken the tweet for a first-person tale, it was not: all the content on that particular timeline was aggregated from other sources.

 The account's owner likely received an impressive response to the human trafficking warning tweet above, as roughly an hour after posting it he tweeted a similar (false) warning about a shopper's purported encounter with human traffickers in an Oklahoma Hobby Lobby store.

-So who is @TweetLikeAGirl, and why is he or she posting so many warnings about human trafficking?
-A BuzzFeed article published on 6 November 2014 (“Meet the Network of Guys Making Thousands of Dollars Tweeting As ‘Common White Girls'”) identified him as Cameron Asa, a 21-year-old college student from Tennessee and revealed the purpose of Asa’s mix of content:
+So who is @TweetLikeAGirl, and why was he or she posting so many warnings about human trafficking?
+A BuzzFeed article published on 6 November 2014 ("Meet the Network of Guys Making Thousands of Dollars Tweeting As 'Common White Girls'") identified him as Cameron Asa, a 21-year-old college student from Tennessee and revealed the purpose of Asa's mix of content:

 Asa's new game is keeping his account relevant and relatable — and it's working.
 He's now pulling in pretty massive money.
 He was a little uncomfortable discussing the amount he makes per retweet, but he said that it can be as high as hundreds of dollars.